 The Digital Text: The Book Past and Future

 I am teaching the first seven weeks.
 Weeks 8-10 are reading and assessment weeks.
 After this, another staff member teaches the second part of the course.
-This page only deals with weeks 1-7.
+This section only deals with weeks 1-7.

 The complete course (14 weeks) is a 10 ECTS one.
 This course can be taken by students on the MA in English Literature or the WEM MA.